monimoyb/RMPC_SimpleTube/README.md

-# A simple Robust MPC for Linear Systems with Parameric and Additive Uncertainty
+# A simple Robust MPC for Linear Systems with Parametric and Additive Uncertainty

 These codes produce the results of our proposed algorithm, shown in the paper https://arxiv.org/abs/2103.12351.
 The Region of Attraction (ROA) of our controller (yellow set) contains about 98% of the ROA of Tube MPC (grey set, https://www.sciencedirect.com/science/article/pii/S0005109803002838?via%3Dihub, Section 5).
 The yellow ROA is about 4% larger in volume.